Cray-HPE/docs-sat/docs/install.md

 As of SAT version 2.2, some command output that was previously printed to `stdout` is now logged to `stderr`.
 These messages are logged at the `INFO` level.
-The default logging threshold was changed from `WARNING` to `INFO` to accomodate this logging change.
+The default logging threshold was changed from `WARNING` to `INFO` to accommodate this logging change.
 Additionally, some messages previously logged at the `INFO` are now logged at the `DEBUG` level.